Fon language: Use

 Radio programs in Fon are broadcast on ORTB channels.

-Television programs in Fon is shown on the La Beninoise satellite TV channel.
+Television programs in Fon are shown on the La Beninoise satellite TV channel.

-French used to be the only language of education in Benin, but in the second decade of the twenty first century, the government is experimenting with teaching some subjects in Benin schools in the country's local languages, among them Fon.
+French used to be the only language of education in Benin, but in the second decade of the twenty-first century, the government is experimenting with teaching some subjects in Benin schools in the country's local languages, among them Fon.

 Machine translation efforts

 There is an effort to create a machine translator for Fon (to and from French), by Bonaventure Dossou (from Benin) and Chris Emezue (from Nigeria).
 Their project is called FFR.
 It uses phrases from Jehovah's Witnesses sermons as well as other biblical phrases as the research corpus to train a Natural Language Processing (NLP) neural net model.